-In 2022, a portion of the annual renewal grants to our NEOs were performance-based restricted stock units (PRSUs).
-The PRSU Awards are eligible to be earned based on achievement of certain stock prices based on the average closing price of the Company's stock over a 30-day period (the "Company Stock Price Hurdle") during a performance period commencing on the grant date (May 18, 2022 for Messrs.
-Hunton and Moniz and September 15, 2022 for Mr. Dickinson) and ending on May 31, 2025 (ending earlier upon a change in control, as defined under the equity plan under which the award was granted) (the
+In 2022, a portion of the annual renewal grants to our then-current NEOs were PRSUs that are eligible to be earned based on achievement of certain stock prices based on the average closing price of the Company's stock over a 30-day period (the

-"Performance Period").
-The PRSU Awards will vest, if at all, in five possible tranches.
-Each of the five tranches will vest only if the applicable Company Stock Price Hurdle is achieved within the Performance Period, and each tranche may only be achieved once during the Performance Period.
-If a Company Stock Price Hurdle is not achieved within the Performance Period, the corresponding PRSUs will not vest, and all unvested PRSUs at the end of the Performance Period will immediately be forfeited.
+"Company Stock Price Hurdle") during a performance period commencing on the grant date (May 18, 2022 for Messrs.
+Hunton and Moniz and September 15, 2022 for Mr. Dickinson) and ending on May 31, 2025 (ending earlier upon a change in control, as defined under the equity plan under which the award was granted) (the "2022-2025 Performance Period").
+The PRSUs will vest, if at all, in five possible tranches.
+Each of the five tranches will vest only if the applicable Company Stock Price Hurdle is achieved within the 2022-2025 Performance Period, and each tranche may only be achieved once during the 2022-2025 Performance Period.
+If a Company Stock Price Hurdle is not achieved within the 2022-2025 Performance Period, the corresponding PRSUs will not vest, and all unvested PRSUs at the end of the 2022-2025 Performance Period will immediately be forfeited.
 The actual number of shares that may vest under each PRSU grant can range from zero to 200% of the number of shares eligible to vest at target performance levels.